dadaatom/BetterConsole/README.md

 # BetterConsole
 Better console with prebuilt functionalities and offers improved display tools.
-Implements a ConsoleCommand framework so that new user defined commands can easily be added and executed.
+Implements a ConsoleCommand framework so that user defined commands can easily be added and handled.

 # Usage
 ## Creating the BetterConsole